Orthogonal Intertwiners for Infinite Particle Systems in The Continuum: Abstract

 \section{Abstract}

-This article presents intertwining relations for infinite particle systems in the continuum, motivated by the generalization of stochastic duality.
-The study focuses on a system of sticky Brownian motions, also known as Howitt-Warren martingale problem, and correlated Brownian motions and shows that infinite-dimensional orthogonal polynomials intertwine the dynamics of infinitely many particles and their $n$-particle evolution.
+This article focuses on a system of sticky Brownian motions, also known as Howitt-Warren martingale problem, and correlated Brownian motions and shows that infinite-dimensional orthogonal polynomials intertwine the dynamics of infinitely many particles and their $n$-particle evolution.
 The proof is based on two assumptions about the model: information about the reversible measures for the $n$-particle dynamics and consistency.
-The article shows that compatible families (according to Le Jan and Raimond, 2004), including the two examples mentioned, are consistent.
-Additionally, explicit formulas for the polynomials are used, including a new explicit formula for the orthogonal polynomials with respect to the Pascal process.
+Additionally, explicit formulas for the polynomials are used, including a new explicit formula for infinite-dimensional Meixner polynomials, the orthogonal polynomials with respect to the Pascal process.
 As an application of the intertwining relations, new reversible measures for the infinite-particle dynamics are obtained.

 \emph{Keywords}: Correlated Brownian motions; sticky Brownian motions; intertwining relations; orthogonal polynomials; duality; consistency; point processes.

 \emph{Mathematics Subject Classification}: 60J60, 60J25, 82C22.